Gothic secular and domestic architecture: Hospitals and almshouses

 The Hospital of the Holy Spirit, Lübeck.

 Interior view of the Hôtel Dieu, Beaune.

 The Hospital of St Cross is England's oldest and largest almshouse.

 Bridges

 Among the most impressive feats of medieval engineering is bridge construction, "comparable with the great cathedrals of the period".
 Bridges from this period are characterised by typically Gothic ogival arches.
 It was not uncommon for such bridges to also provide room for shops, chapels and other structures.
 This can still be seen at the Ponte Vecchio, Florence (Italy).
 Other fine examples of still extant medieval bridges are the Pont Saint-Bénezet or Pont d'Avignon, Pont Valentré and Pont d'Orthez, all in France, as well as the famous Charles Bridge, Prague (Czech Republic).

-The Vladislav Hall in Prague (built 1493–1502) by Benedikt Rejt is the largest secular hall of the late Middle Ages.

-Interior of the Ridderzaal ("Knights’ Hall"), The Hague.
-(1256–96, restored 19th and 20th centuries).
-Inspired by Westminster Hall.